Archive How to Put Parental Control on Kindle

 2. Under “Books,” click “See Titles” > Choose an item > “More Actions” > “Manage Family Library”

-Default Kindle Parental Control
+Default Kindle Parental Controls

 You can also check out Kindle’s own parental controls which are fairly simple.
 To learn how to put parental controls on Kindle, follow these steps: